nfsi-canada/OrientPy/README.md

 ocean-bottom seismic stations, but are also applicable to broadband land stations or shorter period instruments (depending on the method selected).
-The code uses the ``StDb`` package for querying and building a station database and can be used through command-line scripts.Currently the toolbox includes the following methods:
+The code uses the ``StDb`` package for querying and building a station database and can be used through command-line scripts.
+Currently the toolbox includes the following methods:

 - **DL** (Doran and Laske, 2017): Based on Rayleigh-wave polarization at a range of frequencies and for the two fundamental mode Rayleigh wave orbits.